 When meat thaws, liquid can come out of it.
 This liquid will spread bacteria to any food, plates or surfaces that it touches.
-Keep the meat in a sealed container at the bottom of the fridge, so that it can't touch or drip onto other foods.
+Keep the meat in a sealed container at the bottom of the fridge so that it can't touch or drip onto other foods.

-There is more information in Food safety.
+There is more information about how to freeze foods safely in Food safety.

-It’s important to store and cook meat properly.
+It's important to prepare and cook meat properly.
 Cooking meat properly ensures that harmful bacteria on the meat are killed.
 If meat isn't cooked all the way through, these bacteria may cause food poisoning.

 Bacteria and viruses can be found all the way through certain meat.
 This means you need to cook these sorts of meat all the way through.
-When meat is cooked all the way through, its juices run clear, and there is no pink or red meat left inside.
+When meat is cooked all the way through, its juices run clear and there is no pink or red meat left inside.